 The Mountain View area isn’t very large, but this neighborhood is packed full of retro gems.
 It’s not uncommon to see a home come onto the market that is in original condition and if you’re one of the lucky ones, you may see a home offering sweeping views of the Boise Mountains.
 Mountain View Elementary and its namesake park are centered in the middle of it all and are considered neighborhood staples here.

 Winstead Park is made up of the Winstead Park, Grandee, Redway and Northview subdivisions.
 The area is located between Ustick, Cole, Northview and Curtis Roads.
 This area was a prime source of development back in its heyday with many neighborhoods sprouting up around the same time.
-Many of the homes were built between mid-1950’s to mid-1960’s.
+Many of the homes were built between the mid-1950s to mid-1960s.

 While the neighborhoods themselves are separate, you’ll find lots of mid-century continuity throughout.
 The area as a whole is peppered with popular city parks such as Winstead and Mountain View Parks.
 Geography, this area as a whole can be considered the West Bench; it’s central to everything.